Opening a bank account for a club, community or society

 Bottom line

-Opening a community bank account can help you to better manage your organisation’s finances and fees are often lower compared to other types of business account.
+Opening a community bank account can help you to better manage your organisation’s finances, and fees are often lower compared to other types of business account.
 However, it’s important to compare your options carefully to ensure you qualify for your chosen account and that it will be suitable for your organisation.

 Frequently asked questions

 We show offers we can track - that's not every product on the market...yet.
 Unless we've said otherwise, products are in no particular order.
 The terms "best", "top", "cheap" (and variations of these) aren't ratings, though we always explain what's great about a product when we highlight it.
 This is subject to our terms of use.
 When you make major financial decisions, consider getting independent financial advice.
 Always consider your own circumstances when you compare products so you get what's right for you.
-Most of the data in Finder's comparison tables has the source: Moneyfacts Group PLC.
+Most of the data in Finder's comparison tables is provided by Defaqto.
 In other cases, Finder has sourced data directly from providers.

 Rachel Wait's headshot

-To make sure you get accurate and helpful information, this guide has been reviewed by Rachel Wait, a member of Finder's Editorial Review Board.
+To make sure you get accurate and helpful information, this guide has been edited by Jason Loewenthal and reviewed by Rachel Wait, a member of Finder's Editorial Review Board.

 Valentina Cipriani's headshot